 Hanoi is also an interesting startup destination, with high potential for foreign investment.
 It is a more creative hub, its engineering-minded community is more focused on building unique products.
 Hanoi hosts the country’s first and currently largest high-tech park – Hoa Lac High-Tech Park.
 Hanoi’s startup scene benefits from greater support from national authorities.
 Examples of the government’s involvement are the ambitious Silicon Valley Project (a plan sponsored by the Science and Technology Ministry that aims to catalyze Vietnam’s digital transformation), the FIRST project – Fostering Innovation through Research, Science and Technology (an initiative encouraged by the Ministry of Science and Technology in partnership with the World Bank) as well as the government’s preferential mechanisms and policies to encourage investment in Hanoi’s high-tech park.

-Pentalog has opened its offshore delivery center in Hanoi in 2009.
-Since then, the location has turned out to be one of our most competitive software production locations, serving clients from France, the USA, Canada, Singapore and Switzerland, to cite a few.
+Pentalog opened its offshore delivery center in Hanoi in 2009.
+Since then, the location has turned out to be one of our most competitive software production locations, serving clients from France, the U.S., Canada, Singapore and Switzerland, to cite a few.

 When we started looking for an offshore location in Asia we were immediately attracted by the capital city’s tech diversity and startup potential.
 We saw Hanoi as the pioneer of innovation, where the preferential administrative procedures established by the government encourage business development and foreign investment.
-We also found attractive the lower level of competition and the cost-effectiveness of establishing a business in Hanoi.
+Equally attractive was the lower level of competition and the cost-effectiveness of establishing a business in Hanoi.

-But what determined us to make the final call is the people’s loyalty.
-We have registered much lower turnover rates than our counterparts based in Ho Chi Minh City.
-After more than 8 years of operations in the capital city we can undoubtedly state that the people in Hanoi are steady and easy to work with, their level of both English and French is good.
+But, what determined us to make the final call was the people’s loyalty.
+We have registered much lower turnover rates than our counterparts in Ho Chi Minh City.
+After over 8 years of operation in the capital city we can undoubtedly state that the people of Hanoi are steady, easy to work with and their level of both English and French is good.
 Being a center of education focused mainly on technology, the capital city allowed us to access rapidly specific tech skills and recruit IT Engineers easier.
 All of these aspects have helped us build stable teams and long term collaborations.